What is Sports Massage?

 Sports massage should play an important part in the life of any sportsman or woman, whether they are injured or not, and it can be just as beneficial for non-athletes.
 Massage has a number of benefits - physical, physiological and psychological.

-Treatment by a Sports Therapist can help maintain the body generally in a better condition, reduce incidence of injuries, improve mobility, treat and restore mobility to injured muscle tissue, boost performance and extend the overall life of your sporting career.
+Treatment for Sports Massage can help maintain the body generally in a better condition, reduce incidence of injuries, improve mobility, treat and restore mobility to injured muscle tissue, boost performance and extend the overall life of your sporting career.

 Sports massage is reported to have many beneficial effects in athletes.
 It can be used pre-performance, post-performance, during training or for rehabilitation.
 Athletes of all levels may benefit from sports massage.
 If you are looking for a way to improve your athletic performance, then sports massage may be for you.